The Met Cloisters in New York

 - Location: 99 Margaret Corbin Drive, Fort Tryon Park

-- Getting there: The Met Cloisters is in Fort Tryon Park, around 30 minutes away by subway from Midtown Manhattan.
+- How to get there: The Cloisters art museum is in Fort Tryon Park, around 30 minutes away by subway from Midtown Manhattan.
 The A train takes you directly from Times Square to the museum.

 Was this article helpful?
 Recommend it by giving me a rating: